Test Your Child for Lead

 Understanding your child's lead test

-When you get the test results, make sure the provider tells you specifically what the test value is (instead of “normal” or “abnormal”).
+When you get the test results, make sure they tell you specifically what the test value is (instead of “normal” or “abnormal”).
 Any lead in the blood should be taken seriously.

 Less than 3.5 µg/dL: No medical management needed.

-A confirmed result at or above 3.5 µg/dL is considered elevated and eligible for free assistance and follow-up from the Health Department.
+A confirmed result at or above 3.5 µg/dL: Considered elevated and eligible for free assistance and follow-up from the Health Department.
 Contact the Leadline for a free home assessment.
 Our trained lead risk assessor will help you identify and remove possible lead hazards.

 Learn more about the CDC's blood lead reference values»